-l,, give e permission for samples of my work in STEP, as wel as photographic and/or videotaped images made o university courses, meetings, or events, in any man research and educational purposes, promotional ac website, in social media, or in multimedia. f me while participating in clinical placement, ner it deems proper, including, but not limited to ly of these for this purpose.
-I waive the right of prior claims for damages of any kind based on this use of Signature: Printed Name: Date:
+I,, give permission for samples of my work in STEP, as well as photographic and/or videotaped images made of me while participating in clinical placement, university courses, meetings, or events, in any manner it deems proper, including, but not limited to research and educational purposes, promotional activities, in print and electronic publications, on its website, in social media, or in multimedia.

+I relinquish all rights, title, and interest I may have in the information collected, finished pictures, negatives, slides, digital images and/or copies of any of these for this purpose.
+I waive the right of prior approval and hereby release STEP from any and all claims for damages of any kind based on this use of said material.
+I am of legal age and freely sign this release, which I have read and understand.